paulresmer/cross-c-road/index.md

 ## The section headings we expct to see are:

-#### Overview
+#### Overview (Fill in for web checkin May 3)
 In addition to the text, this should have the video and the system diagram in it.
 You can embed an youtube video here.
 Please use a horizontal layout for the video if possible.
-#### Technical Approach
+#### Technical Approach (Fill in for web checkin, May 3)
-Use pictures/diagram where appropriate
+Use pictures/diagram where appropriate.
+For the checkin we want a draft of this section, you are free to change it further.
 #### Testing and Debugging
 Talk about your testing approach or subtle bugs you made/found
 #### Team Work